 Pictures of fathers that are submitted by June … read more.

 Join us as we “cut the year loose” New Orleans style!
 It’s a time to cry and a time to laugh, a time to grieve and a time to dance.
-We’ll make a joyful noise, and parade around as part of the “second line” in a rousing adieu to the old, and bonne chance in … Continued
+We’ll make a joyful noise, and parade around as part of the “second … read more.

 Each of our lives has been or will be touched by loss.
 This morning’s service is one of remembering and celebrating loved ones who have died.
 In a spirit of gratitude, we will celebrate their lives and legacies, remembering what they meant to us.
 There will be candles to light in their memory, and daffodil bulbs to take home and plant as a nod to beauty and life yet to come.
 As Rev. Edward Searl so eloquently writes, “These are the days of memory, of reflection, of affirmation.
 It has always been so for our kind, after the leaves have fallen.”